 Make A List Of Local Stores

 You might be wondering how to get your art in retail stores.

-The first step is to identify any gift shops or small businesses that sell prints of artwork.
+The first step is to identify gift shops or small businesses selling artwork prints in your area.

 Write down all of the shops within a thirty-miles of your home.
-Keep in mind that you will not be scheduling meetings with every gift shop on your list.
+Remember that you will not schedule meetings with every gift shop on your list.

-The list you are creating is to identify which stores fit your product brand.
+You are creating a list to identify which stores fit your product brand.

-Next, you will want to go through your list and cross off any stores that do not sell any product like yours.
+Next, you will want to go through your list and cross off any stores that do not sell products like yours.

 For example, a local convenience store that does not sell art prints or greeting cards will not be a good fit for your artwork.